List of Xbox One and Series X/S accessories: Xbox Wireless Controller

 Up to four controllers are able to connect to Xbox One, Series X, or Series S including wired and wireless gamepads.
 The wireless controllers run on either AA batteries (Alkaline or rechargeable) or on a rechargeable battery pack.
 Xbox 360 controllers are not compatible with the Xbox One or Series X/S. The controller is also compatible with PCs.
 The Xbox Wireless Controller has vibration feedback (Rumble Packs).

-Several accessories plug into the ports on the standard Xbox One controller; these ports include one micro-USB port on the top edge of the controller (between the triggers), one expansion port on the bottom edge of the controller, and an audio jack next to the expansion port.
+Several accessories plug into the ports on the standard Xbox Wireless Controller; these ports include one micro-USB/USB-C port on the top edge of the controller (between the triggers), one expansion port on the bottom edge of the controller, and an audio jack next to the expansion port.
 Accessories that use these ports include headsets, chatpads, and charging devices.